NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] PanHeaterControlType choices are "continuous" or "defrost mode".
   .. [#] If PanHeaterControlType is "continuous", the pan heater will operate anytime the outdoor temperature is below 32F.
          If PanHeaterControlType is "defrost mode", the pan heater will only operate when the heat pump is in defrost mode and the outdoor temperature is below 32F.
-  .. [#] If BackupHeatingActiveDuringDefrost not provided, defaults to true if BackupType="integrated", otherwise false.
+  .. [#] If BackupHeatingActiveDuringDefrost not provided, defaults to true if BackupType="integrated" and there is an attached distribution system, otherwise false.

 .. _hvac_hp_pthp: